The Need to Feel SpecialBy Dr. Margaret Paul

 Treating yourself in these loving ways will eventually result in feeling internally special rather than needing others to make you feel special.

 As Jennifer learned Inner Bonding and practiced making herself special, she discovered that her relationships with others were becoming stronger and more fulfilling.
 People were no longer pulling away from her, resisting her, or defending themselves against her demands for attention.
-Her behavior naturally and gradually changed with others when she was treat herself as a special person.
-Joining the Inner Bonding Membership Community was extremely helpful in supporting Jennifer is learning how to take responsibility for herself.
+Her behavior naturally and gradually changed with others when she was treating herself as a special person.

 |What is Keeping You from Taking Responsibility for Your Inner Child?|